ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/index.md

 `grpc.topic.stream_read.commits`
 `RATE`, pieces
 |
-The number of the `Ydb::TopicService::StreamRead` method commits.
+The number of commits (reading confirmations) after processing messages that were read by the `Ydb::TopicService::StreamRead` method.

 Labels: